NoSubstitute/CB_LookUp/README.md

 # CB_LookUp
-Web app where any domain user can pull Most Recent User and used Chrome devices from CB_Activity, without admin access.
+Web app where any domain user can pull OU and Most Recent User of Chrome devices from CB_Activity, without admin access.

 So, to begin with, you need to grab a copy of CB_Activity and set it up. https://github.com/NoSubstitute/CB_Activity